History of Haryana: Aviation

 In 1919, first airstrip was built in Haryana when Ambala Air Force Station was established.
 Following the independence of India in 1947, it was also the home to the SEPECAT Jaguar of No. 5 Squadron IAF and No. 14 Squadron IAF, and ageing MiG-21bis of No. 21 Squadron IAF.

 In 1947–48, a Flying Instruction School (FIS) was formed here.

 In 1954, FIS Ambala was moved to Tambaram near Chennai in Tamil Nadu, at Tambaram Air Force Station.

 By 1964, the diversionary Indian Air Force airfield at Sirsa was ready.

 In 1965, Hisar airfield, spread over 194 acre, was built for the Hisar Aviation Club.
 In 1999, Hisar Aviation Club was merged with Haryana Institute of Civil Aviation (HICA).
 The airport is managed by HICA, which provides flight training using light aircraft.

 In 1967, Karnal Air Strip was set up.
 The Karnal Flying Club has been running at this airfield since 1967 year.

 In 1970–71, a privately managed air service was introduced from Delhi-Patiala-Hisar and Delhi which was terminated after a period of about 6 months due to being financially unviable.

 During the 1980s, the Gurugram Airstrip, hangar, air conditioned yoga ashram and TV studio were built by former Prime Minister Indira Gandhi's favourite godman and yoga guru Dhirendra Brahmachari who died in 1994 in a plane crash.
-Indira use to visit Brahmachari here once a week.
+Indira used to visit Brahmachari here once a week.
 The 1980s teleserials "India Quiz" and Hum Log (ran from July 1984 to 17 December 1985) were shot here.
 Brahmachari charged INR25,000 per shift for the use of ashram's TV studio facilities here for the shooting of Hum Log.
 In 1983, Brahmachari had written letter to then Chief Minister of Haryana, Bhajan Lal, with a request to acquire 5,000 acre land around Aravalli Range, potentially up to 70,000 acres in total, to build facilities to rival Disneyland, including a yoga research and training centre, a wildlife sanctuary, folk arts and crafts centre, amusement centre and other facilities such as helipad, aquarium, planetarium and games and thrillers.
 The aircraft hangar still has two ruined aircraft belonging to Brahmachari, likely including a Maule M-5 American aircraft owned by him that landed him in investigations for tax evasions.
 Ownership of some of the facilities is currently being disputed in the court (c.
 2014), including 32 acre land and yoga studio.

 In 2002, the Delhi Flying Club (DFC) shifted all its flying activities and aircraft to Hisar from Safdarjung Airport in Delhi.